-The RFP should also require that the contractor state how the Training domain will interact with all relevant domains.
-For Training, acquisition, retention and transfer of KSAs, design of curricula, training needs/requirements, training gap analysis, training effectiveness and integration of operational, maintenance and support KSAs should be at the center of these interactions.
+The RFP should require that the contractor state how the Training domain will interact with all relevant domains.
+The acquisition, retention and transfer of KSAs, design of curricula, training needs/requirements, training gap analysis, training effectiveness and integration of operational, maintenance and support KSAs should be at the center of these interactions.